 - Mental illness – There is a close link between regular cannabis use and the development of psychotic illnesses like schizophrenia.
 The risk is increased if there is a family history of mental illness in the family.
 Those with schizophrenia already may suffer a relapse when smoking cannabis.

 How we can help

-We have a range of drug rehab treatments to help with your cannabis addiction, including detox, counseling and holistic therapies.
+We have a range of cannabis detox treatments to help with your cannabis addiction, including counseling, holistic therapies and aftercare.
 For more information call us on 0800 500 3129.
-Learn about our London cannabis rehab programme today.
+Learn about our cannabis rehab programme today.